 What is an Incentive Stock Option (ISO)?

-The employee receives a tax benefit upon exercise of an ISO because the individual does not have to pay ordinary income tax on the difference between the strike price and the fair market value of the issued shares.
+Employees receive a tax benefit upon exercise of an ISO because the individual does not have to pay ordinary income tax on the difference between the strike price and the fair market value of the issued shares.
 Instead -- if the shares are held for 1 year from the date of exercise and 2 years from the date of the grant -- the employee pays taxes at the long-term capital gains tax rate (which is usually lower than the ordinary income tax rate).

-ISOs usually have a strike price set at or near the stock's market price on the date of issue.
+ISOs usually have a strike price set at or near the stock's market price on the date of issuance.
 But ISOs cannot be exercised until several years in the future and usually expire ten years after issuance or upon termination, whichever comes first.

-Why Does an Incentive Stock Option (ISO) Matter?
+Why Do Incentive Stock Options Matter?